The sky over northeast England matched Phil Hill's mood perfectly--dark and foreboding.

 The irony of the race, was that Trips, a.k.a.
 "Count von Crash", drove flawlessly in the rain, kept his head, did not falter under pressure from Moss, and won the race in convincing fashion, while Hill, the more careful of the two, was the one to have erred in judgement, spun, and lost the race.
 Much to Hill's chagrin, those in the British press, now referred to Trips as "The New Rain Master."

-As he was wont to do, Hill blamed himself.
+After the race, as he was wont to do, Hill blamed himself.
 "It was my fault.
 I'd requested the change to the braking ratio during practice when the course had been dry, putting more on the front, and on the wet road it was bad, since you don't get so much weight transfer forward.
 When I hit the brakes the front wheels skated out from under me.
-That was a frightening moment, and it affected my entire performance during he remainder of the race."
+That was a frightening moment, and it affected my entire performance during the remainder of the race."

 Had Stirling Moss won the British Grand Prix, coupled with his win the following month in the German Grand Prix, he would have had won three races, and put himself in strong contention to win the drivers' world championship.
 As it turned out, Trips won the race, thus making him--the one whom everyone referred to as "Count von Crash"--not just "The New Rain Master", but, suddenly (and ironically) as the clear favorite to win the 1961 driver's world championship.